(1 poor, 2 so-so, 3 good, 4 great)

 JM: Yeah, that sounds like a system with great potential of abuse.

 VIKTOR: Yeah, I guess looking back it’s fairly obvious.
 So, in order to get money I worked part time in a call centre of a telecom.
 This is where young people had a job to answer old people’s questions.
-I was sitting at a computer all day in a room that took up the whole floor.
-This type of office they called open space but I don’t know how you can call it open since it didn’t have a single window.
+I was sitting at a computer all day in a room that took the whole floor.
+This type of office they called open space but I don’t know how you can call it open space since it didn’t have a single window.

 LAB: Really, it had no windows?